raj-pranav/learn-solidity/Tutorials/Beginners/17-arrays-in-solidity.md

 > DRAFT

-Note:
+**Arrays** are collection of data of same type, which means [data type](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/2-Data_types_solidity.md) of array has to be defined in prior (at the time of declaration).
 Array elements can be of any type, including mapping or struct.
-.push() and .push(value)
-use bytes for arbitrary-length raw byte data string for arbitrary-length string (UTF-8) data.

-**Arrays** are collection of data of same type, which means [data type](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/2-Data_types_solidity.md) of array has to be defined in prior (at the time of declaration).

 # Array Type - Based on Size